 Organizations in today’s avant-garde IT world have many competitive options around offloading the loads associated with IT infrastructure management and space.
-Colocation and Cloud based hosting are 2 such scenarios service providers advocate organizations to adopt.
+Colocation and Cloud-based hosting are 2 such scenarios service providers advocate organizations to adopt.
 In this blog we will discuss colocation vs cloud in detail.

-Some of major benefits from Cloud hosted solutions include very fast provisioning, scalability, lower TCO than Colocation.
+Some of the major benefits from Cloud-hosted solutions include very fast provisioning, scalability, lower TCO than Colocation.
 You can learn more about cloud vs colocation with Macquarie Data Centres in-depth guide.

 Colocation vs Cloud: Comparison Table

 Below tables compares Colocation based setups and Cloud-based hosted solutions –